 - Christmas Card Design Ideas

-A Christmas card is a greeting card which gets sent to family and friends as part of the Christmas tradition.
-The Christmas card was first popularized in the United Kingdom in 1843 by Sir Henry Cole.
+A Christmas card is a greeting card that gets sent to family and friends as part of the Christmas tradition.
+While sending well wishes through text or email is perfectly acceptable in this day and age, there is still no better way to send holiday cheer than with a classic Christmas card.
 Modern cards often include a set of Merry Christmas wishes or blessings, along with family photos or a personalized message.
-Now, around two billion Christmas cards are delivered to loved ones every Christmas season.

 - Cardstock: Our archival-quality 120 lb. signature cardstock is one of the most common choices for Christmas cards for two reasons: photos print clearly and beautifully, and it’s easy to write on.